-Metropolitan has agreed to execute a continuing disclosure undertaking (the "Continuing Disclosure Undertaking"), which provides for disclosure obligations on the part of Metropolitan for so long as the 2020A Bonds remain Outstanding.
-Under the Continuing Disclosure Undertaking, Metropolitan will covenant for the benefit of Owners and Beneficial Owners of the 2020A Bonds to provide certain financial information and operating data relating to Metropolitan by not later than 180 days after the end of the prior fiscal year (the "Annual Reports"), and to provide notices of the occurrence of certain enumerated events (the "Notice Events") in a timely manner not in excess of ten (10) business days after the occurrence of such Notice Event.
+Metropolitan has agreed to execute a continuing disclosure undertaking (the "Continuing Disclosure Undertaking"), which provides for disclosure obligations on the part of Metropolitan for so long as the 2020C Bonds remain Outstanding.
+Under the Continuing Disclosure Undertaking, Metropolitan will covenant for the benefit of Owners and Beneficial Owners of the 2020C Bonds to provide certain financial information and operating data relating to Metropolitan by not later than 180 days after the end of the prior fiscal year (the "Annual Reports"), and to provide notices of the occurrence of certain enumerated events (the "Notice Events") in a timely manner not in excess of ten (10) business days after the occurrence of such Notice Event.
 The Annual Reports and the notices of Notice Events will be filed with the EMMA System.
-These covenants will be made to assist the Underwriters in complying with the Rule.
-See APPENDIX G- "FORM OF CONTINUING DISCLOSURE UNDERTAKING."
+These covenants will be made to assist the Underwriters in complying with Rule 15c2-12 adopted by the U.S. Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended (the "Rule").
+See APPENDIX G-"FORM OF CONTINUING DISCLOSURE UNDERTAKING."